AirgoAtlasAI/atlasai/README.md

 Atlas-Post was used to assess ATLAS-AI’s proprietary Y-Failure Criterion.
 The simulation accurately predicted the failure location at the fastener point.

 ![img_PoleExtender_FailurePrediction](assets/images/PoleExtender_FailurePrediction.png)

+### Key Takeaway
+ATLAS-AI was validated over existing FRTC components.
+ATLAS-AI empower engineers with more efficient and accurate simulations, along with (i) lighter models, (ii) quicker run-time, and (iii) increased reliability in simulation results.

 ## About us
 AirGo develops innovative lightweight technologies for demanding applications in various industries. https://www.airgodesign.com/company